ducktyper-ai/quackverse/docs/quackcore-cli-comprehensive-guide.md

 - Error handling
 - Terminal operations

-Whether you're building a simple CLI tool or a complex application with multiple commands, `quackcore.cli` provides the foundation you need to create professional-grade tools that adhere to QuackVerse standards.
+Whether you're building a simple CLI tool or a complex application with multiple commands, `quack_core.cli` provides the foundation you need to create professional-grade tools that adhere to QuackVerse standards.

 ## Getting Started

 ### Installation

-The `quackcore.cli` module is part of the main `quackcore` package.
+The `quack_core.cli` module is part of the main `quackcore` package.
 To use it, you need to have QuackCore installed:

 ```bash
 pip install quack-core